Diplomatic history of World War II: San Francisco Conference

-Britain–United States
+Anglo-American Relations

-Though most Americans favoured Britain in the war, there was widespread opposition to American military intervention in European affairs.
+Though most Americans favored Britain in the war, there was widespread opposition to American military intervention in European affairs.
 President Roosevelt's policy of cash-and-carry still allowed Britain and France to purchase munitions from the United States and carry them home.

-Churchill, who had long warned against Germany and demanded rearmament, became prime minister after Chamberlain's policy of appeasement had totally collapsed and Britain was unable to reverse the German invasion of Norway in April 1940.
-After the fall of France Roosevelt gave Britain all aid short of war.
+Churchill, who had long warned against Germany, and demanded rearmament, became prime minister after Chamberlain's policy of appeasement had collapsed and Britain was unable to reverse the German invasion of Norway in April 1940.
+After the fall of France, Roosevelt gave Britain all aid short of war.
 The Destroyers for Bases Agreement of September 1940, gave the United States a ninety-nine-year lease on strategically located bases in the Atlantic in exchange for the Royal Navy receiving fifty old destroyers to use against German U-boats in the Battle of the Atlantic.
-Roosevelt also sold (for cash) munitions that were carried away in British ships, including over half a million rifles, 85,000 machine guns, 25,000 automatic rifles, mortars, hundreds of field guns, with supplies of the necessary ammunition.
+Roosevelt also sold (for cash) munitions that were carried away in British ships, including over half a million rifles, 85,000 machine guns, 25,000 automatic rifles, mortars, and hundreds of field guns, with supplies of the necessary ammunition.
 The British needed these munitions to reequip the soldiers who lost all their arms when Dunkirk was evacuated in June 1940.

 Beginning in March 1941, the United States enacted Lend-Lease sending tanks, warplanes, munitions, ammunition, food, and medical supplies.
 Britain received $31.4 billion out of a total of $50.1 billion of supplies sent to the Allies.
-In sharp contrast to the First World War, these were not loans and no repayment was involved.
+In sharp contrast to the First World War, these were not loans, and no repayment was involved.

 Millions of American servicemen were based in Britain during the war, which led to a certain amount of friction with British men and intermarriage with British women.
 This animosity was explored in art and film, most particularly A Matter of Life and Death and A Canterbury Tale.
 In 1945 Churchill sent the British Pacific Fleet to help the United States attack and invade Japan.

 Casablanca Conference

-From January 14–24, 1943 Roosevelt, Churchill and the Combined Staff met in Casablanca, Morocco.
-They decided on the major Allied strategy for 1943 in Europe, especially the invasion of Italy and planning for the invasion of France.
-At Roosevelt's suggestion they agreed on a policy of "unconditional surrender".
-This policy uplifted Allied morale, but it also made the Nazis resolve to fight to the bitter end.
-Roosevelt also tried to establish a working relationship between the two main French allies, Henri Giraud, the French high commissioner in North Africa, and General de Gaulle, leader of the Free French.
+From January 14–24, 1943 Roosevelt, Churchill, and the Combined Staff met in Casablanca, Morocco.
+They decided on the major Allied strategy for 1943 in Europe.
+The main decisions made were to invade Sicily and Italy before Europe, launch strategic bombing against Germany, and approve a U.S. Navy plan to advance on Japan through the Pacific Islands.
+The invasion of Sicily was an important decision that Churchill pushed for, hoping to defer the Americans' determination to open a second front in France in 1943 to avoid severe Allied casualties.
+They agreed on a policy of "unconditional surrender".
+This policy uplifted Allied morale, but it also stiffened the Nazis' resolve to fight to the bitter end.